Skip to content

 On the other hand, some suppress their negative emotions such as anger or frustration.
 These people may turn to drugs or alcohol to seek an escape from these feelings, only to end up becoming aggressive and violent as these substances impair their self-control.

-It is important to note that those who abuse drugs are not only aggressive towards others but also to themselves.
+It is important to note that those who abuse drugs are not only aggressive toward others but also to themselves.
 There are plenty of documented cases where addicts get into fights or even attempt suicide as a result of their addiction.

 Aggression Levels After Drug Detox